EcoLogic Development Fund: The Impact of Poverty on Biodiversity

 Latin America is home to some of the greatest biodiversity of plants and animals but also some of the poorest people in the western hemisphere.
 EcoLogic is motivated by the belief that resource use associated with conditions of poverty (slash and burn agriculture, clearcutting, overfishing) places tremendous pressure on fragile ecosystems.
 Similar threats are posed by ecologically unsustainable activities in mining, agribusiness, and oil exploration.
 It is the balance between human needs and environmental imperatives that EcoLogic finds most compelling in addressing the future of the planet.
 In its 2007 State of the World's Forests report, the UN's Food and Agriculture Organization found that in the last 15 years, Latin America has lost over 158000000 acre of forest.
 Central America alone has lost 19%, the largest percentage for the region.
 This habitat devastation accelerates the loss of species, endangers critical sources of safe water, and contributes the massive release of greenhouse gases that exacerbates global warming.

 Mitigating climate change

 One approach that EcoLogic uses to address the anticipated challenges of climate change is to plant and protect trees that store the carbon dioxide our society produces (CO2 sequestration).
 Tropical forests have been identified as especially effective areas to serve this function.
 EcoLogic's conservation efforts in the heavily forested areas of Latin America are leading the way in the introduction of sequestration as a solution to local conservation efforts and global environmental well-being.
-Producing and selling carbon credits benefits poor, rural communities by employing individuals in the planting and maintenance of millions of trees each year.
-Linking global market demand for forest resources to the communities Ecologic and its partners serve helps halt destructive land-use practices that severely decrease the Earth's capacity to absorb greenhouse gases, protect water, prevent erosion, and support life.